jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (c) prescribe different amounts or methods of calculation of the levy in respect of different categories or classes of applicants:
   (d) provide for exemptions from or refunds of the levy, in whole or in part, in any class of case:
   (e) provide for the manner of collection of the levy, including provision for the relevant amount of levy to be deposited with the chief executive.
+(3AA) The Minister must not recommend that regulations be made for the imposition and collection of a levy referred to in subsection (1) unless the Minister—
+  (a) has had regard to the effect that the obligation to pay the levy is likely to have on levy payers; and (b) is satisfied that there is a direct or indirect justifiable relationship between the benefit, cost, or risk that the persons required to pay the levy derive from, or introduce into, the immigration system and the purposes for which the levy is to be used.
 (3A) The Minister may, by special direction,—
   (a) exempt any person or persons from the obligation to pay all or part of the levy; or (b) refund all or part of a levy paid.